Popping Your Filter Bubble with Search

 In order to break out of your search-based filter bubble, we suggest that you use what are called "Nicknames" in Vivaldi, or "Keywords" in Firefox.
 These are tools that allow you to easily cycle through different search and metasearch options using your address bar.
 In our eyes this creates good habits and removes the illusion of change that is created by using bangs, as when you are using Google, Bing, or another search engine with questionable practices, you are doing so consciously.
 This also means you can add and use whichever search options you so desire through small changes in your browser settings.

 All you need to do is visit the search part of your settings and if you’re using Vivaldi, Firefox, or Brave, you should have the option to assign these nicknames/keywords in order to undertake searches.
 Here we will show how to do this in Vivaldi, but the process is very similar across all the browsers we’ve mentioned.
+If you're not using Vivaldi, or a Chromium-based browser (such as Brave, Chrome, Ungoogled Chromium) then here are these steps for Firefox, and for Safari.

 Applying this to Vivaldi